johndgiese/dotvim/README.md

 The following other plugins are installed:
 * Vundle - lets you manage plugins more easily (look in the bundle directory)
 * Nerdtree - browse files inside vim
-* Tagbar/Taglist - view the structure of your files using ctags
+* Tagbar - view the structure of your files using ctags
 * Gundo - graphical view of undo branches; see the [vimcast](http://vimcasts.org/episodes/undo-branching-and-gundo-vim/)
 * Fugitive - use git inside vim!
 See the [vimcasts](http://vimcasts.org/episodes/archive) about it.
 * Surround - work better with parenthesis and other nesting structures.
 Type :h surround